df7cb/postgresql-unit/README.md

 backend-local hash table to speed up the next lookup.
 (The function `unit_is_hashed()` reports if a given unit name is already cached.)

-The `definition` column is only provided for information of how the unit was originally defined.
+The `definition` column is only provided for information on how the unit was originally defined.

 GNU Units
 ---------

-On installation, the prefixes and units definitions tables are populated with data imported from the `definitions.units` found in the GNU Units tool.
+On installation, the prefixes and units definitions tables are populated with data imported from the `definitions.units` file found in the GNU Units tool.
 Notable omissions are currency units (we don't have a base type for them, and exchange rates aren't static anyway), and non-linear units such as dBm based on dB and other conversions based on functions and lookup tables.